Transaction Isolation

 Concurrency Control

-2. At commit time, the system checks for conflicts
+3. At commit time, the system checks for write-write conflicts

-• Primary Key Conflicts - Occur when two transactions try to insert rows with the same primary key
+• Primary Key Conflicts - When two transactions try to insert rows with the same primary key

-• Unique Constraint Conflicts - Occur when an insert or update violates a unique constraint
+• Unique Constraint Conflicts - When an insert or update violates a unique constraint

 Implementation Details